cleanstart-dev/cleanstart-use-cases/debug-hardened-images/README.md

 **Hardened images don't make debugging impossible — they make it deliberate.**

+The instinct when you see `sh: not found` is to add bash back.
+"Just for now."
+That instinct is exactly what attackers rely on.

 Instead of every container shipping with `sh` "just in case," you bring tools when you need them.

-**366 interactive binaries reduced to 13 glibc runtime utilities.** Zero shells, debug tools, or package managers.
+In the example above: **366 interactive binaries reduced to 13 glibc runtime utilities.** Zero shells, debug tools, or package managers.
 The default user can't even log in.
 Same debuggability via the techniques above.
 Drastically smaller attack surface.

+This is the trade-off worth making — once you have the debugging playbook for it.

 ---

-*Part of the CleanStart Use Cases series — [hub.docker.com/u/cleanstart](https://hub.docker.com/u/cleanstart)*
+*Part of a series on hardened container images.
+Example image used here: [`cleanstart/glibc`](https://hub.docker.com/u/cleanstart).
+The techniques apply to any hardened or distroless base.*